 GeneCards Summary for HMOX2 Gene

 HMOX2 (Heme Oxygenase 2) is a Protein Coding gene.
-Diseases associated with HMOX2 include Type 1 Diabetes Mellitus 7 and Microcephaly 16, Primary, Autosomal Recessive.
-Among its related pathways are Porphyrin and chlorophyll metabolism and Innate Immune System.
+Diseases associated with HMOX2 include Type 1 Diabetes Mellitus 7 and Glass Syndrome.
+Among its related pathways are Innate Immune System and Mineral absorption.
 Gene Ontology (GO) annotations related to this gene include heme oxygenase (decyclizing) activity.
 An important paralog of this gene is HMOX1.